OddUlrich/Software_Design_Lab/comp2100-labs/lab6/lab6.md

 ## Task 1 - Save data to a file [0.5 marks]

 This stage aims to save the data of a class to a file.
-Open your Book Collection implementation (`BookCollection.java`) and fill in the "save" functions.
+Open your Book Collection implementation (`task/BookCollection.java`) and fill in the "save" functions.

 1. Directly save the class using bespoke or serialization method.
 For bespoke, you could define your own format for saving a book collection.
 Implement `saveToBespokeFile` method once you define your own format.
 2. Using JSON to save the structure of the book collection.
 Implement `saveToJSONFile` in `BookCollection.java`.